 We all know that internet users in China mostly browse on their phones or tablet.
 But did you know that mobile devices generate 80% of the retail ecommerce sales?
 This compares to the global average of 64%.

 Chinese consumers rely on apps like Alipay, WeChat Pay, and UnionPay for online shopping and payments at physical stores alike.
 In fact, more than 80% of smartphone users in China use mobile payments compared to 27% in the US.

 We have already presented Chinese cross-border ecommerce in great detail in this article.
 It refers to international sales at an online market platform to Chinese consumers (B2C, B2B, C2C).
 High-quality luxury goods from abroad are very popular.
 In particular, cosmetics, baby products, food, and beverages (organic), high-fashion, and jewelry.

 Global infrastructure improves and small businesses gain better access to global markets.
 Therefore, the demand of Chinese consumers for household products and luxury goods will only increase.

 Now that we have covered the basics, let’s look at the Chinese ecommerce trends in the year 2020.

 12 Trends in the China Ecommerce Market in 2020

 In the past, China was known as the “world factory”, exporting high-quality fashion, sneakers, electronics, and more.
 Over the last years, this trend has seen a reverse – imports are becoming more and more relevant.

-Now, let’s get to it and look at 2020’s biggest trends in the Chinese ecommerce environment:
+Now, let’s get to it and look at this year’s biggest trends in the Chinese ecommerce environment: